How to Report an Address Change to USCIS

 Why Should You Update Your Address With USCIS?

-You're legally required to update your address with USCIS.
-According to the U.S. Code of Federal Regulations, any alien who moves must notify USCIS of a change of address within 10 days after moving.
+According to the U.S. Code of Federal Regulations, as noted above, any alien who moves must notify USCIS of a change of address within 10 days after moving.
+Not updating your address with USCIS can have serious consequences - even if it was an honest mistake.

-What Happens If You Fail to Update Your Address With USCIS?
+What Happens If You Fail To Update Your Address With USCIS?

 If you fail to update your address with USCIS, you could face a number of consequences, including: